Who is Godzilla? And How to Draw Godzilla

 better.
 You learn many more surface shapes if you are forced to draw a line over it.
 Learning every little shape and crevice of Godzilla can force you to draw more deliberately and memorize landmarks.

 Tonal drawing is when you use shadow and light to find your drawing shapes.
 This can be a very good way to draw when experienced, but I’m speaking to you as a beginner.
 I think when you start, tonal art can possibly be a way to hide things you don’t know about.
 This can be great for dramatic style, but it also can have you never pinpoint weaknesses in drawing.
 Facing your weaknesses early can be a large key to improving your Godzilla drawing from the start.
 It’s easy to hide things we don’t know behind dramatic lighting for effect.
-Sometimes when you are good at dramatic lighting, it can be addictive, because the result is so nice without having to put in the ground work and really learning to draw.

 After learning to draw with line art, then it’s a great idea to add on the dramatic atmospheric effects of lighting.
 This can be simple shading, which we will go over, or more compositional lighting.
 Line is the frame of the house holding up the building, and tonal drawing is the decorations on the house itself.

-Be Creative
+Be Creative and Learning to Draw

 Be creative with the ideas you have Godzilla do.
 At the start, the entire point is to make drawing Godzilla a doable process.
 After that, anything goes.
 You can create more than the genera!

 Godzilla pose, if you wish.
 Since Godzilla is a lumbering giant beast, he tends to be drawn in the same traditional poses.
 The creativity comes from altering his design slightly to suit the artist, or to pose him in creative ways or situations.
 Use what you know about drawing Godzilla to play with ideas.
-The situational ideas and creative posing will make you stand out more than how nice you render every scale on Godzilla’s head.
+Situational ideas and creative posing will make you stand out more than how nice you render every scale on Godzilla’s head.

 These are small pieces of a larger picture.
 You’ll start to learn these aspects of drawing Godzilla separately and practice them at separate times.
 But in practice, you’ll start exploring what part of Godzilla you are good at drawing.
 Most people excel at drawing Godzilla’s head.
-I actually recommend you focusing on drawing his head and shoulder first.
-Get a decent grasp at that before trawing to head ax slav die
+I actually recommend you focus on drawing his head and shoulder first.
+Get a decent grasp at that before drawing the head and really spending a lot of time drawing his body.
+Since Legendary Godzilla is such a complex and fascinating character design, you’ll have to learn to draw him in segments.

-parts of learning together to make Godzilla.
+Bringing all different parts of learning together to make Godzilla.
 It may seem overwhelming, but the process becomes easier over time and repeated practice.
 It’s pretty common to fear to get started on a drawing.

 Drawing Godzilla relies on putting something down on the page first and then modifying that.
 It’s almost impossible as a beginner to start drawing a finished product immediately.
 We fear drawing mistakes naturally, but drawing Godzilla comes in stages.
 With Godzilla drawing, we draw a framework that we rework until it’s time to move forward into the next drawing stage.